 Delivery of YPI

-The YPI Showcase is an important date in the school calendar, a chance to bring the school community together to celebrate #generationchange.
-The Showcase can be adapted to suit local context and circumstance in the 2020/21 academic year.
+The YPI Showcase is an important date in the school calendar, a chance to bring the school community together to celebrate #YPI15.
+The Showcase can be adapted to suit local context and circumstance.
 The judging pack will support your judging panel.
 The Wood Foundation team will coordinate the issuing of the grant, following completion of the grant request form.

 YPI Showcase